It was obvious. Jen was under a lot of stress.

 - Must be perfect/can’t make a mistake

-Pat had to shift her focus to get beyond this.
+Jen had to shift her focus to get beyond this.
 She discovered that the mere presence of stress doesn’t mean something is wrong with her.

 As she wrote down her feelings, she noticed her internal chatter was released.
 It moved the energy from the inside and put it on the outside.

-Pat changed her eating habits
+Changed her eating habits

 Afterward, she would crash.
 Her mood plummets and stress increases.